Positive Deviants are those whose special attitudes or behavior enable them to function more effectively than others with

 Abstract: The purpose of this paper is to develop a working definition of positive

-deviance and use the definition in an analysis of behaviour among athletes.
+deviance and use the definition in an analysis of behavior among athletes.
 It is argued

-vulnerable to corruption.
-Although the sport ethic emphasizes positive norms, the ethic
+become especially vulnerable to corruption.
+Although the sport ethic emphasizes positive

-itself becomes the vehicle for transforming behaviours that conform to these positive
+norms, the ethic itself becomes the vehicle for transforming behaviors that conform to

-within sport.
-The use of performance enhancing drugs in sport is identified as a case in
+sport.
+The use of performance enhancing drugs in sport is identified as a case in point,

 The Positive Deviance Initiative (PDI) is a network organization which is